-Assistance for HEN households: The HEN Referral from the Washington State Department of Social and Health Services (DSHS) as documented in the Benefits Verification System (BVS) is required.
+Assistance for HEN households: In place of income verification, the HEN Referral from the Washington State Department of Social and Health Services (DSHS) as documented in the Benefits Verification

+System (BVS) is required.

-Assistance for TANF households: Proof of TANF Enrollment from DSHS is required.
+Assistance for TANF households: In place of income verification, proof of TANF Enrollment from DSHS is required.